mdn/content/files/en-us/web/css/animation-timeline/index.md

 The **`animation-timeline`** [CSS](/en-US/docs/Web/CSS) property specifies the name of the timeline that defines the progress of the animation.

-For an animation that depends on the position of a scroll bar this name will be defined in a {{cssxref("scroll-timeline-name")}} or {{cssxref("scroll-timeline")}} property applied to the element that contains the scrollbar.
+For an animation that depends on the position of a scrollbar, this name will be defined by the {{cssxref("scroll-timeline-name")}} or {{cssxref("scroll-timeline")}} property that is applied to the element that contains the scrollbar.

 <!-- {{EmbedInteractiveExample("pages/css/animation-name.html")}} -->

-The animation timeline can also be set using the {{cssxref("animation")}} shorthand property.
+The animation timeline can also be set by using the {{cssxref("animation")}} shorthand property.

 ## Syntax